Skip to content

 }

 This structure is quite hard to interact with without any transformations.
-You’re free to create your transformer to then simplify the data passed to the rendering.
+You're free to create your own transformer to simplify the data passed to the renderer.
 You can find the official DocSearch transformer in the repo.

 On my website, I decided to go with this structure: